 Building a Resilient Services Marketing Information System

-You need relevant and accurate information in order for your services marketing efforts to succeed.
-Without it, every decision you make will suffer from bad input.
+Information is essential in order for your services marketing efforts to succeed.
+Without relevant and accurate information, every decision you make will suffer from bad input.

 In this course, you will learn when to use internal or external market data and when to conduct your own primary research.
-You'll discover how the STP process translates your analysis and research findings into a positioning strategy that appeals to the right target market at the right time and at the right price.
+You'll also discover how segmentation, targeting, and positioning (the STP process) translates your analysis and research findings into a positioning strategy that appeals to the right target market at the right time and at the right price.

 Participants who complete this course will be able to...